kavinDEV15/PSG-CERTS/README.md

     ```

 6. **Start Node Server**:
-    - Change directory to the `server` folder and run:
+    - Change directory to the `server` folder and run: (IN ANOTHER TERMINAL)
     ```
     nodemon index.js
     ```